janwilmake/x-cli/README.md

 - CLI `xy ...` to send a tweet. uses current git of current folder to know if its a thread or not. will start new thread if the latest one is over a day ago (but will quote old one). will always attach tweets to repos by adding the repo url in the second tweet.

 ## BACKLOG

+Easy onboarding

+- New page for dashboard with API key for CLI.
+- Generate and show API key and scopes are shown as well
+- New landingpage https://cli.xymake.com that explains the X CLI

+Validation

+- Already validated from myself. let's start by trying it myself and see if it sticks.

 More CLI